 The first half of my writing career (roughly, 1990-2005) includes Kali’s Child (1995), Roads of Excess (2001) and The Serpent’s Gift (2007).
 It hones in on subjects like the queer sexualities of Jesus, the public controversies of the Kali’s Child affair in both India and the U.S., the apophatic and mystical origins of critical theory and comparativism in the study of religion, the importance of a long-standing “academic gnosticism” in the field (in which theory is inspired by the erotic and mystical experiences of the scholars themselves), and the immediate and overwhelming importance of the American counterculture in catalyzing and shaping the comparative study of religion in the 1960s, 70s, 80s and beyond.

 Very briefly, it is my own position that the current received narrative about the comparative study of religion (that it is fundamentally an expression of

 Protestant missionizing theology and Western colonialism from the nineteenth century) is true enough for the nineteenth and early twentieth centuries and must be engaged as such, but that this same narrative is fundamentally mistaken and historically myopic if extended past that time period.
 The deeper historical origins lie in mystical thought and experience that reach back at least as far as Neoplatonism.
 And the closer historical origins lie in the ecstatic states and enthusiasms of the counterculture of the 1960s and 70s.
 My mantra has thus become: “It’s not about colonialism.
 It’s about counterculture.”
 It’s also not all negative.
-It is often quite positive, cosmopolitan, progressive, and sometimes literally ecstatic.
+It is often quite positive, cosmopolitan, progressive, and sometimes even cosmic.